codebar/tutorials/svg/lesson3/tutorial.md

 All SVG elements can take a `transform` attribute.
 This attribute takes the form of a list of transform function calls that modify the shape by applying translations, scaling, rotations or skews to it.

+Note that you can also use CSS transforms on SVG elements.
+CSS transforms are very similar to the SVG ones and add 3D capabilities so once you are comfortable with what SVG can do, you can go further with CSS.

 ### translate